 Major Writing Project 2: Entering a Conversation (4 pages)

-Instructions: Choose one of the sets of essays listed below (Carr and Thompson together make up a “set,” etc.).
+Instructions: Choose of the sets of essays listed below (Kelly and Gladstone together make up a “set”; Carr and Thompson together make up a “set,” etc.).
 Your essay should include summaries of both of the authors’ arguments (“they say”); your argument should point out how the authors agree and disagree; and your argument should include your own response to the issues the two essays raise (“I say”).
 The “I say” is your own argument concerning the issues.

 Note that those are five parts, not paragraphs (exceptions: the introduction and the conclusion are usually one paragraph each).
 What could this look like?
 Here’s an example: After the brief introductory paragraph (where you introduce your topic, basic information about your authors with brief summaries of authors’ ideas, a sense of your argument and perhaps why your argument matters), you might have a summary of one author (1 paragraph), then a summary of the second author (1 paragraph).
 Then you might have one paragraph that explains how they agree or disagree (though you can already allude to that in the summary paragraphs through phrases like “Unlike Turkle, Wortham asserts that…”).
 Note that the paragraph that explains how the two authors agree or disagree is still “they say,” since you’re not yet putting forward your own opinion on the issues.
 At that point you’ll have written about 2 pages.
 Then you write your own argument (“I say”) in relation to what they say (about a page and a half).
 At that point you’ve written about 3.5 pages.
 Then you end with one short concluding paragraph, where you wrap it up with a return sentence and again explain why it matters.